Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 Using segmentation data can boost your email open rates.
 The key is to make your emails feel more valuable at a glance.

-To grab subscribers’ attention and spark curiosity, include triggers into subject lines and snippets.
+To grab subscribers’ attention and spark curiosity, build behavioral triggers into subject lines and preview text.
 For example, remind them to complete the purchase or mention the products they’ve liked before.

 Personalize deals for different groups and address these groups right away.
 This will help subscribers feel like you are talking to them specifically.
 Consider taking a step further and including their name.